Wireless Products Troubleshooting

 Once you have verified that the XW-110 is connected to your Wi-Fi network, you can now test the email.
 In a web browser, enter the IP address of the XW-110 followed by a slash setup.html.
 In the Email tab, press the Test Email button.
 You should see status information on the web page to let you know if the email was successful or not.
 If the email failed, you should see an error message.
 Each error message is explained in the XW-110's users manual.

 If you don't receive an email, try logging into your email account.
-For Gmail, Yahoo, and other online accounts you may need change the settings to allow '3rd party application access' or 'less secure app access.'
+For Gmail, Yahoo, and other online accounts you may need change the settings to allow 'third-party program application access' or 'less secure app access.'
 This allows the XW-110 to access your account to send out emails.

 Once you have changed this setting in your email account, try pressing the Test Email button again.
 If you still don't receive an email, try using a different email address.
 Then press the Test Email button once more, and you should receive an email notification.